Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Introduction

 \section{Introduction}

-The chemical enrichment of galaxies across cosmic time encodes vital information on galaxy evolution, tracing the successive episodes of star formation that synthesise and recycle metals back into the galaxy interstellar medium (ISM).
+The chemical enrichment of galaxies across cosmic time encodes vital information on galaxy evolution, tracing the successive episodes of star formation that synthesise and recycle metals back into the galactic interstellar medium (ISM).
+Galaxy-scale outflows and accretion of pristine gas further redistributes and dilutes enriched material.
+Tracing the metallicity of the multi-phase ISM of galaxies thus enables the relative importance of these competing processes in enriching a galaxy to be studied.

-The most direct method available to trace metals in the gas phase is using metal recombination lines \citep[e.g.][]{ost89,Peimbert+93}.
-These probe the ionised gas in \textsc{Hii} regions and are relatively unaffected by temperature fluctuations.
+The majority of gas-phase metallicity measurements of galaxies are based on emission lines, which trace the ionised gas within star forming regions.
+In such a case, the most direct method available to trace the gas phase metallicity is using metal recombination lines \citep[e.g.][]{ost89,Peimbert+93}, which are relatively unaffected by temperature fluctuations.
 However, they are extremely faint ($\sim{}10^{3}$ times fainter than the hydrogen recombination line, H$\beta$), limiting this method to only the highest-resolution spectra of nearby systems \citep[e.g.][]{Esteban+09,Esteban+14}.
-Alternatively, measurements of the electron temperature ($T_{\rm e}$) in \textsc{Hii} regions can also provide (semi-)direct metallicity estimates \citep[e.g.][]{Peimbert67,ost89}.
+Alternatively, measurements of the electron temperature ($T_{\rm e}$) can also provide (semi-)direct metallicity estimates \citep[e.g.][]{Peimbert67,ost89}.
 This method requires metal auroral lines such as \oiiiaur{}, which although still faint ($\sim{}10^{2}$ times fainter than H$\beta$), are ten times brighter than metal recombination lines and are thus detectable in a wider range of systems in the nearby Universe, or in gravitationally lensed galaxies out to $z\approx 3.6$ \citep[e.g.][]{vcg+04,clr+12,ssk+16}.
-Oxygen auroral lines have now also been detected out to $z\sim{}8$ for a few galaxies with the \textit{James Webb Space Telescope} \citep[JWST, e.g.][]{Curti+22,Trump+22,Schaerer+22,Arellano-Cordova+22,hdt+23,noi+23,rwh+23}, but these remain the exception.
+Oxygen auroral lines have now also been detected out to $z\sim{}8$ for a few galaxies with the \textit{James Webb Space Telescope} \citep[JWST, e.g.][]{Schaerer+22,Arellano-Cordova+22,Curti+23,Trump+23,hbg+23,noi+23,rwh+23}, but these remain the exception.